 Some serious news has crossed this nutritionist’s desk.
 Newly published University of Texas Medical Branch research shows that 25% of overweight women do not know that they are overweight!
 C’mon.
-I can see not knowing if you have HIV, high blood pressure, or an obnoxious personality…but i am pretty sure overweight women are not walking around too delusional.
+I can see maybe not knowing if you have high blood pressure, or an obnoxious personality…but I am pretty sure overweight women are not walking around too delusional.

 Of course, once again it is those black and hispanic women who seem to be most in the dark about their weight status, along with women who hang with other fat women.
 But, it could happen to anyone–even you.
 Do you know your BMI?
 If not, it is quite possible that you too are a misinformed blob.

 This type of media messaging drives me insane.
 The study involved asking childbearing-aged women objective and out of context multiple choice type questions about a very subjective issue.
 The responses were matched to the (once again) imperfect BMI or body mass index–and the results were interpreted to show that 25% of overweight and obese women didn’t realize they were fat.
 The study authors conclude from this that this misperception will “lead women to continue to eat poorly, to gain more weight and to eventually develop the complications of obesity”.
 As opposed to those who are fully aware of their corpulence?
 If you didn’t deem your body ugly and problematic and its BMI was any higher than a 25-the threshold of gluttony–you clearly have had your head in the ice cream freezer for too long.
 Tell me, who gets these research dollars?
 I want some.

 The study authors say that they were not surprised by the results based on their belief system that “as the nation’s obesity rate grows, it becomes more socially acceptable to be overweight and the truth becomes obscured.”
 Those who can no longer see their toes must now be mightily perplexed.